 Pay in Person

-Pay with cash, check, or card by stopping by the service counter on the first floor of City Hall – 501 N. Anderson St., Ellensburg, WA.
+Pay with cash, check, or card (customers are responsible for payment card processing fees) by stopping by the service counter on the first floor of City Hall – 501 N. Anderson St., Ellensburg, WA.
 You can also deposit your payment (checks only please) in the drop box in the City Hall parking lot.